• Home /

 Kinds of GST Rates and Structures in India

-Moreover, the taxable composition people need to pay General Service tax at lower rates- 1.5%, 5% or 6%.
-Two other categories include TDS and TCS, with respective rates of 2% and 1%, respectively.
-In addition to these mentioned GST rates, the law imposes a cess on the sale of certain items, including cigarettes, tobacco, aerated water, gasoline and motor vehicles, with rates ranging from 1% to 204%.
+In addition to these GST rates, the law imposes a cess on the sale of certain items, including cigarettes, tobacco, aerated drinks, motor vehicles, and others, with cess rates ranging from 1% to 200%, depending on the item.

 HSN and SAC System